randdusing/cordova-plugin-bluetoothle/readme.md

 * service = The service's ID
 * characteristic = The characteristic's ID
 * descriptor = The descriptor's ID
-* value - Base64 encoded string
+* value - Base64 encoded string, number or string.
+* type - Specifies type (data, number or string).
+Default is base64.

 Value is a base64 encoded string of bytes to write.
 Use bluetoothle.bytesToEncodedString(bytes) to convert to base64 encoded string from a unit8Array.